 READ MORE: Who has the most assists in Europe?

-Paul Onuachu of Genk has 29 goals and would be comfortably clear sitting second in the standings – rather than his current position of seventh - if he played in a major league with a better weighting for points.
+Paul Onuachu of Genk has 29 goals and would be up at second spot in the standings – rather than his current position of seventh - if he played in a major league with a better weighting for points.

-Lewandowski looks like he will be the eventual winner of the European Golden Shoe race even though he has had a prolonged injury absence.
+It is safe to say Lewandowski will be the eventual winner of the European Golden Shoe race even though he has had to overcome a prolonged injury absence.

-Still holding a lead of 20 points on Ronaldo, Bayern star Lewandowski is on track to win his first Golden Shoe trophy as we hit the final weeks of the campaign.
+With his lead on the star-studded chasing pack having increased to 22 points, Bayern star Lewandowski is on track to win his first Golden Shoe trophy as we hit the final weeks of the campaign.

 Lewandowski would become the first Bundesliga winner since 1972 if he does hold on to his advantage.